Fundamental British Values & SMSC

 It is especially through our R.E, collective worship, SMSC and PSHE curriculum that provides excellent opportunities to elaborate and develop the children’s’ understanding.
-‘The Values Education plays a significant role in pupils’ outstanding behaviour and excellent respect for each other’s feelings, religions, beliefs and cultures.’
-(OFSTED 2013).
+We ensure the children know the following British values:

 Mutual respect and tolerance of all people